 Based Preconfirmations

 Taiko Alethia is implementing based preconfirmations to enhance transaction finality, reducing the current 12-second block time to potentially sub-second finality.
+This implementation is achieved through cryptographic commitments from preconfers, secured by stake to encourage commitment fulfillment.
 This significantly improves UX, particularly for applications requiring fast transaction execution.
-Based preconfirmations allow transactions to receive early inclusion guarantees from preconfirmers, providing users with immediate execution assurance.
+Based preconfirmations allow users to receive a commitment of early inclusion from preconfers, providing users with a certain degree of assurance of immediate execution.

 What Are Based Preconfirmations?

-A preconfirmation (preconf) is a cryptographic commitment from a preconfirmer that a transaction will be included in a block.
-A preconfirmer will sequence blocks offchain, and gossip them to other nodes, and the nodes will treat them as canonical blocks.
+A preconfirmation (preconf) is a cryptographic commitment from a preconfer that a transaction will be included in a block.
+A preconfer will sequence blocks offchain, and gossip them to other nodes, and the nodes will treat them as canonical blocks.
 At the end of their turn to preconf, they will propose them onchain to Layer 1, exactly as a typical non-preconfed block would be proposed.

 To achieve this, there is a two-stage rollout of how this will operate.

-• Our three partners Nethermind, Chainbound, and Gattaca will each run a preconfirmer using their own custom solution and be whitelisted in the protocol onchain.
+- Our three partners Nethermind, Chainbound, and Gattaca will each run a preconfer using their own custom solution and be whitelisted in the protocol onchain.
 This provides us client diversity from day one.
 Each custom solution adheres to the onchain protocol and offchain spec, allowing us to focus on delivering fast, reliable preconfirmations.

-• L1 validators will opt in to being a preconfirmer, and either run their own preconfirmer, or delegate their preconfirming rights to a separate entity running one of the above solutions.
+- L1 validators will opt in to being a preconfer, and either run their own preconfer, or delegate their preconfirming rights to a separate entity running one of the above solutions.

 Rolling out in two distinct stages lets us not only test the software without potential bugs impacting validators, but lets us find the ideal configurable parameters, such as block time, that provide the ideal mix of profitability and user experience.